7 Questions to Ask Your Accountant This Tax Season

 Net capital losses in excess of this $3,000 threshold may be carried forward indefinitely until used.
 Loss carryforwards are considered “tax assets.”
 They can be used to offset future gains.
 Therefore, they can play a significant role in your investing and tax planning strategies.

 5. Should I change my tax withholdings?

-Many taxpayers feel a sense of relief or excitement when they hear they are due a large tax refund, but tax refunds really aren’t a good thing.
-This topic also was addressed on page 10 in our 2020/2021 Perspectives booklet, where we explained that there are far better things you can do with your money during the year instead of providing the government with an interest-free loan.
+Many taxpayers feel relief or excitement when they hear they are due a large tax refund.
+Tax refunds really aren’t a good thing.
+We addressed this topic on page 10 in our 2020-2021 Perspectives booklet.
+We explained there are better things to do with your money instead of providing the government an interest-free loan.

 6. What other things might I consider to reduce my tax liability?

 Implementing strategies to reduce your tax liability may be as simple as contributing to a Health Savings Account or maxing out retirement contributions.
 For business owners, it might be worthwhile to accelerate expenses in one year.

 Conversely, defer them into a year when higher revenues or tax rates are expected.
 There may be more complex strategies you could employ.
 With key financial information in hand, your accountant can help you identify opportunities to reduce your tax liability going forward.

 7. Is there anything my financial advisor can do to help my tax situation going forward?

 Most financial decisions you make have corresponding tax implications.
 Ensuring your financial advisor and accountant are well-informed of your financial and tax situation ensures the decisions you make are the most effective for your long-term goals.